swap72/72Laboratories/Curated_Plan/decision.md

 Every language is **powerful in its own use case**.

-If an `xyz` language has high-paying jobs — but you’re a low-level kinda guy like me — you’d choose **passion over money**.
+If an `xyz` language has high-paying jobs — but if you’re a low-level kinda guy (microcontrollers and stuff..) like me — you’d choose **passion over money**.
+(⚠️I am not into programming microcontrollers and chips(this is big brain stuff..), I Just enjoy coding in system-level language)

 Or say you enjoy **writing code** in that particular language or love its features more than any other high-paying languages — then you should pick and choose **what makes you happier**, because **satisfaction is priceless**.